 This policy establishes measures that must be taken to report and respond to a possible breach or compromise of restricted data, including the determination of the systems affected, whether any restricted data have in fact been compromised, what specific data were compromised and what actions are required for forensic investigation and legal compliance.
 READ MORE

 In order to comply with the terms set forth in the Data Use Agreement, Cornell Restricted Access Data Center (CRADC) staff must certify to the Data Provider that the associated data have been destroyed and/or returned to the Data Provider at the termination of the agreement.
-This policy applies to all research data regardless of the storage medium (e.g., disk drive, electronic tape, CD, DVD, external drive, paper, fiche, etc.) and regardless of form (e.g., text, graphic, video, audio, etc.), physically housed within the Cornell Institute for Social and Economic Research (CISER) auspices.
+This policy applies to all research data regardless of the storage medium (e.g., disk drive, electronic tape, CD, DVD, external drive, paper, fiche, etc.) and regardless of form (e.g., text, graphic, video, audio, etc.), physically housed within the Cornell Center for Social Sciences (CCSS) auspices.
 READ MORE

-Policy Volume: DAResponsible Executive: CISER Senior Data LibrarianResponsible Office: Cornell Institute for Social and Economic ResearchOriginally issued: 2020-02-01 By downloading…
+Policy Volume: DAResponsible Executive: Senior Data LibrarianResponsible Office: Cornell Center for Social SciencesOriginally issued: 2020-02-01 By downloading resources, you agree…

 Led by Warren Brown from CISER and the Cornell Program on Applied Demographics, these videos will introduce you to the Local Area Unemployment Statistics READ MORE